HewlettPackard/OpenShift-on-SimpliVity/README.md

 The OCP 4.1 installer supports two deployments scenarios: IPI and UPI. **I**nstaller‑**P**rovisioned **I**nfrastructure (IPI) is only supported on AWS for now.
 Because we deploy on vSphere, we use the **U**ser-**P**rovisioned **I**nfrastructure (UPI) scenario which means we need to provision... the infrastructure (surprise!).

+They are currently two top-level playbooks that you can use, `site.yml` and `playbooks/ldap.yml`

 The `site.yml` playbook does the following:

 1. runs the OpenShift Installer to generate the ignition data required by the OpenShift virtual machines